 Essence Kenpo’s Black Belt Progression Concept

-2018-Essence Kenpo was founded with 5 levels of progression from 1st Dan through 5th Dan.
-As you can see from the above, there are 5 stripes that can be awarded in Essence Kenpo’s system.
+2018-Essence Kenpo was founded with 6 levels of progression from 1st Dan through 5th Dan plus a C-Dan Concepts Belt.
+As you can see from the above, there are 5 stripes that can be designated in Essence Kenpo’s system.
 The top stripe is red, signifying power, while the following 4 stripes are yellow, signifying truth.
 1st through 4th Dan are meant for the practitioner to find truth through technique, style, and personal preference.
 5th Dan is reserved for the practitioner who wishes to take what they’ve learned physically and conceptually to the next level by promoting the system to others.
 Promoting a system effectively is a power that can only be attained once truth has justified the integrity of the system itself.

 Here are the level progression requirements of Essence Kenpo, which will be discussed in a moment: